Physician Assistant (Master of Physician Assistant Studies)

 Accreditation - Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 Now is an exciting time to join the physician assistant profession.
-According to US News & World Report, the physician assistant profession ranks #3 on the 2017 list of Best Jobs in America.
-The Bureau of Labor Statistics lists the median annual salary of PAs at $101,480 and projects that the field will grow at a rate of 30% (much faster than average) between now and 2024.
+According to US News & World Report, the physician assistant profession ranks #2 on the 2018 list of Best Health Care Jobs in America and #3 on the 2018 list of Best Jobs in America.
+The Bureau of Labor Statistics lists the median annual salary of PAs at $101,480 and projects that the field will grow at a rate of 37% (much faster than average) between now and 2026.

-Graduates of the Creighton University PA program will be able to work and communicate effectively as a leader or member of a collaborative health care team to provide culturally-competent, evidence-based patient-centered care.
-A PA is a nationally certified and state licensed medical professional who practices medicine as a member of health care teams with physicians and other providers.
-PAs practice and prescribe medication in all 50 states, the District of Columbia, U.S. territories, and in the uniformed services.
-For more information on what PAs do, visit the AAPA’s What is a PA? website.
+A PA is a nationally certified and state-licensed medical professional who practices medicine as a member of health care teams with physicians and other providers.
+PAs practice and prescribe medication in all 50 states, the District of Columbia, U.S. territories and in the uniformed services.
+Graduates of the Creighton PA program will be able to work and communicate effectively as leaders or members of a collaborative health care team to provide culturally competent, evidence-based patient-centered care.

 The PA program curriculum is a 28-month, two-phase curriculum designed in the medical model.
 Graduates will be awarded a Master of Physician Assistant Studies (MPAS) degree.